alexblanche/raytracer_project/User-guide.md

 The view angle of the camera is defined by the position of the camera in world space, the direction it points at, and a vector rightdir orthogonal to the direction and "to the right" (it is used to tilt the camera in any angle).
 The ``fov_width`` parameter designates the width of the screen in world space (used to zoom in or out of the scene).
 The associated parameter ``fov_height`` is defined automatically (for width/height aspect ratio).
 Finally, the ``distance`` parameter indicates the distance in world space between the screen and the camera.
 ``camera position:(0, 0, 0) direction:(0, 0, 1) rightdir:(1, 0, 0) fov_width:1000 distance:400``

+To enable the depth of field camera effect, the focal distance and aperture can be specified with the commands:
+``focal_distance:500 aperture:100``
+on the same line as ``camera``.

 The background color (the "sky") is defined by:
 ``background_color 190 235 255``